Features

 Markdown Powered Blogging

 This blog is generated entirely from markdown files.
-When you ran the prezet::install command markdown files were loaded into your laravel application's ./storage/prezet/ directory.
+When you ran the prezet::install command markdown files were loaded into the ./prezet directory located at the root of your Laravel application.
 Here is the structure of those files:

-The ./storage/prezet/content/ directory contains the actual markdown files that are converted into html when the blog is loaded.
+The ./prezet/content/ directory contains the actual markdown files that are converted into html when the blog is loaded.

 Inside the images directory, there is a folder called ogimages that contains any open graph images used by the blog posts.
 You can learn more about using Prezet to generate open graph images here.